Barry White

 Who was Barry White?

-Barry White lived from September 12, 1944 to July 4, 2003.
-White was born Barry Eugene Carter on September 12, 1944, in Galveston, Texas.
+Barry Eugene White (né Carter; September 12, 1944 – July 4, 2003) was an American R&B, soul and disco singer, songwriter, actor, and record producer.
+White was born Barry Eugene Carter on, in Galveston, Texas.
 White recorded 20 studio albums during the course of his career, while multiple versions and compilations were released worldwide that were certified gold, 41 of which also attained platinum status.
 His influences included James Cleveland, Ray Charles, Aretha Franklin, the Supremes, the Four Tops, and Marvin Gaye.

 White (left) with Vittorio Salvetti in Italy, 1976